jhudsl/tidyversecourse/docs/02-get-data.md

 * `skip = 1` : will skip the first row of the Google Sheet
 * `ws = 1` : specifies that you want `googlesheets` to read in the first worksheet in your Google Sheet
 * `col_names = FALSE` : specifies that the first row is not column names
-* `range = "A1:G5"` : specifies the range of cells that we like to import is A1 to G5.
+* `range = "A1:G5"` : specifies the range of cells that we like to import is A1 to G5
-* `n_max = 100` : specifies the maximum number of rows that we want to import is 100.
+* `n_max = 100` : specifies the maximum number of rows that we want to import is 100

-`gs_title()` is not the only way in which a sheet can be registered.
+The `gs_title()` function is not the only way in which a sheet can be registered.
 Google Sheets can also be registered by URL or key.
 Within the Google Sheets package, a practice Google Sheet is available for you so that you can familiarize yourself with these approaches before working with your own data.

 There is a dataset provided as an example with the `googlesheets package`.
 The data stored in the example dataset come from the [Gapminder dataset](https://www.gapminder.org/).
 This includes longitudinal data about a few global economic variables.
 We'll use this dataset to discuss registering a Google Sheet by key or URL.

-To register a Google sheet in `googlesheets` by key, you must first know the key of the Google Sheet and have access to it.
+To register a Google Sheet in `googlesheets` by key, you must first know the key of the Google Sheet and have access to it.
 To work through a full example here you'll first want to navigate to [https://docs.google.com/spreadsheets/d/1BzfL0kZUz1TsI5zxJF1WNF01IxvC67FbOJUiiGMZ_mQ/] in your web browser.
 This will open up the gapminder dataset in Google Sheets so that you can have a look at the data in Google Sheets.

 ![Gapminder Dataset in Google Sheets](https://docs.google.com/presentation/d/1tKBs1sYK4dIZeCQt4sc7o88cuPkXA3eVfZ4Xkns7k-c/export/png?id=1tKBs1sYK4dIZeCQt4sc7o88cuPkXA3eVfZ4Xkns7k-c&pageid=g5fbdfde92a_0_8)